cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 (by calling `ScopeToModule`, defined below) so that it can identify the calling module when later invoked.

-When the initial state is loaded from the disk, the `CapabilityKeeper`'s `Initialise` function will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions and assigned to particular modes), and keep them in a memory-only store while the chain is running.
+When the initial state is loaded from disk, the `CapabilityKeeper`'s `Initialise` function will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions and assigned to particular modes), and keep them in a memory-only store while the chain is running.